Board of Trustees

 Dr. Eugene White is the Superintendent of the Indianapolis Public Schools.
 He is an educational pioneer in Indiana with over 30 years of experience in education.
 He was the first African American High School Principal in the Fort Wayne Community Schools and in the Metropolitan School District of Washington Township’s North Central High School; the first African American Superintendent of the Metropolitan School District of Washington Township; and the first African American President of the Indiana Association of Public School Superintendents (IAPSS).
 He has achieved numerous honors including Outstanding Superintendent of the Year and has served in leadership roles with several organizations including as President of the Board of the North Central Association of Schools and Colleges Commission on Accreditation and School Improvement.
 He also is an accomplished author having written a book for colleagues and practitioners on leadership and co-written a book on school diversity.
 He completed his doctoral work at Ball State University, graduate work at the University of Tennessee, and undergraduate work at Alabama A&M University.

-Dr. Lisa McLaughlin (Ex-Officio, Past Chair)
+Dr. Jay Cummings (Ex-Officio, Past Chair)

 Distinguished Professor, College of Education, Texas Southern University